leathalman/DashButton/README.md

 # Setup
 DashButton.py serves as the main file for interacting with the Dash Button.
-You need to **replace** the below text in DashButton.py the MAC address of your Dash Button.
+You need to **replace** the below text with the MAC address of your Dash Button.

 ```
 DEVICE_MAC_ADDRESS = 'PUT MAC ADDRESS OF DASH BUTTON HERE'